What is a Doula?

 Research shows that Doula's help you to have a positive birth experience;

 Being pregnant can be under lots of different circumstances.
 A woman may be pregnant but not in a relationship; your mother or sister may not be able to attend due to distance, or you may not want this.
-OR you may choose to have family and friends for practical and emotional support but want a Doula for specific birth expertise and support alongside family.
+OR you may choose to have family and friends for practical and emotional support but want a Doula for specific birth support & expertise alongside family.

 Or for whatever reason, your partner may not be able to be present at your birth.

 As your Doula whilst the mother/birthing person is most important so too are their partners.
 Pregnancy and birth can be a scary time and birth partners may worry about the birth and how they can help their partner at this time.
-I am here for you too.
+I am here for you too!
+In fact I work closely with birthing partners during labour and birth, to ensure the birthing persons voice is HEARD.

 I will meet with you and your partner prior to birth, and we will work together to prepare and plan for how you would like your birth to be.
 I will ensure you have all the information you need to make informed choices.